polymorphic/tesla-model-y-checklist/README.md

 different finish on pedals (matte on accelerator, glossy on brake) and a conspicuous weld in the middle of the brake pedal
 - [ ] Turn on climate control, force the heat pump to kick in by taking the temperature to either end of the scale and listen for loud noises
 - [ ] Confirm (car battery) charging works
+- [ ] Test HVAC system, seat adjustments, and heated seats
+- [ ] Verify Park Assist sensor, Blind Spot camera, and wireless phone charger connectivity
+- [ ] Test the sound system, and check for phantom touches and dead pixels on the Sketchpad app.

 ## Frunk